Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Little Caesar (1930), 79 minutes, D: Mervyn LeRoy

-Considered as a milestone film which launched the first great cycle of the gangster film genre (from Warner Bros.), along with The Public Enemy (1931) and Scarface (1932).
+Considered as a milestone film that launched the first great cycle of the gangster film genre (from Warner Bros.), along with The Public Enemy (1931) and Scarface (1932).
 Cesare Enrico Bandello/"Little Caesar" (Edward G. Robinson in a great star-making performance that stereotyped him), a small-time, street-tough hood and merciless killer (based loosely on the career of Al Capone), rose to power at the top of the mob in the underworld, followed by a quick downfall.
 A fast-paced crime story, with lots of gunfire, robberies, killings, and implicit violence.
 Known for one of the most memorable closing lines in films, at Rico's death scene: "Mother of mercy, is this the end of Rico?"